How the Mars Exploration Rovers Work

 Of course, that doesn't mean that a manned mission to Mars is akin to a vacation to California.
 Rovers have allowed space programs to not just explore the Martian surface but also suss out some of the issues that would arise should we one day send women or men to the planet.

-Dispatching a rover isn't as easy as just sending a kiddie-car with a walkie-talkie nailed to the roof.
+Dispatching a rover on a Mars mission isn't as easy as just sending a kiddie car with a walkie-talkie nailed to the roof.
 We'll be exploring both the technology and instruments used on the Mars Exploration Rovers, while also looking at how they communicate with Earth.
-And the technology doesn't disappoint; the rover Curiosity, launched in 2011, has instruments on it that truly belong in a science fiction movie.
-(Hint: lasers.)

-So far, there have been more than 40 attempts to make contact with Mars.
-The first five missions took place from 1960 to 1962, by the former USSR.
-All the missions were flybys of the planet, meaning that vessels were launched into Mars' orbit to send back images.
+So far, we have tried to make contact with Mars 40 times.
+The former USSR led the first five missions, which took place from 1960 to 1962.
+All the missions were flybys of the planet, meaning that vessels were to orbit Mars to send back images.
 Those missions were all failures; either the spacecraft didn't make it to the planet or the spacecraft broke apart during the trip.
-The first successful mission was the 1964 trip by the Mariner 4, a United States craft that returned 21 images of the planet.

 Advertisement